What is retrofit?

 • Reduced noise for occupants through enhanced insulation and improved glazing.

-Benefits of retrofitting include making your home more comfortable and saving you money over time, once initial costs are recouped3.2 Retrofit measures
+Benefits of retrofitting include making your home more comfortable and saving you money over time, once initial costs are recouped

-There are also a number of alterations you can make to your garden, which can help the environment by supporting local biodiversity and mitigating surface water flooding.
+- There are a number of other alterations you can make to your garden to help support local biodiversity and mitigate surface water flooding.

-Potential to reduce heat loss in the home through built elements
+Potential to reduce heat loss in the home through built elements3.4 Running costs

 Fuel poverty occurs when a household cannot afford to keep their home at a reasonable temperature.
 Fuel poverty is caused by a combination of low income, high energy prices and poor energy efficiency in the home.